 You’re advised not to become pregnant while having treatment because paclitaxel can harm a developing baby.
 If you haven’t been through the menopause, talk to your team about the most suitable method of contraception for you.
 It’s still possible to become pregnant even if your periods become irregular or stop.

 You can still have sex during treatment.
 It’s thought that chemotherapy drugs can’t pass into vaginal fluids or semen, but this can’t be completely ruled out as chemotherapy drugs can pass into the blood and some other body fluids.

 Most hospital specialists will advise using barrier methods of contraception, such as condoms, during treatment and for a few days after chemotherapy is given.

 If you’re planning a holiday or need to travel overseas, check with your treatment team first.

 You should not have any live vaccines while you are having chemotherapy.
 Live vaccines include mumps, measles, rubella (German measles), polio, BCG (tuberculosis), shingles and yellow fever.

 Live vaccines contain a small amount of live virus or bacteria.
 If you have a weakened immune system, which you may do during chemotherapy, they could be harmful.

-It’s safe to have these vaccines six months after your chemotherapy finishes.
-Talk to your GP or specialist before having any vaccinations.
+It is safe to have these vaccines six months after your chemotherapy finishes.
+Talk to your GP or treatment team before having any vaccinations.

-If someone you live with needs to have a live vaccine speak to your specialist or GP.
+If someone you have close contact with needs to have a live vaccine speak to your treatment team or GP.
 They can advise what precautions you may need to take depending on the vaccination.